GoSolve-io/go-application-guide/README.md

 Metrics can be used to monitor the performance and error rate of the application.
 By simply counting the number and duration of the requests it is possible to predict issues that will come.
 This is a perfect tool to help with planning the future of the application when the number of clients will start to grow.

+Important part of metrics is the aggregation of the results.
+This can be achieved by using external application or build own implementation, for example with ElasticSearch backend.

 ## Other high-level concepts of go programming

 TODO